jsermeno/easycert_openssl/README.md

 easycert openssl
 ===============

-This provides an easy automated way to create your own certificate authority including a root certificate, intermediate certificate, and server certificate all in one command.
+This provides an easy automated way to create your own certificate authority including a root certificate, intermediate certificate, and server certificate using openssl all in one command.

 Downloading
 ===========